Dial Square F.C.: 2023–24: Surrey County Intermediate Football League - Premier Division

 On 2 April 2024, Dial beat Knaphill Athletic 4–1 at Alwyns Lane to secure their first league title and gain promotion to the Surrey Premier County Football League with five league games remaining.
 The club secured three consecutive promotions in their first three full playing seasons since being formed in 2020.
 On the same night, Dial striker Harry Rice also broke the League scoring record (held since 2015–16) after netting his 35th-goal (in 21 games) of the season.
 Rice went on to score 49 goals (in 33 games) in all competitions (41 league goals).
 Dial also won the Premier Challenge (League) Cup after beating Milford & Witley 4–0 in the final on 2 May 2024 at Woking Park.
 In total, Dial lost once in 33 league and cup games and scored 136 goals (109 in the league).

 2024–25: Surrey Premier County Football League

 After topping the league table for much of the 2024-25 season, Dial narrowly missed out on promotion to step 6 of the National League System after losing 4-0 to champions elect, Wimbledon Casuals (A), on 8 May 2025.
 With only one club eligible for promotion, Dial missed out to AFC Walcountians, who had a more superior goal difference.
 However, for the second consecutive season, Dial striker Harry Rice won the league's top scorer award after netting 26 league goals in 26 games, plus two in the Surrey FA Saturday Intermediate County Cup.

+2025–26: Surrey Premier County Football League

+After 13 league games, Dial were top of the table and with a game in hand over Wimbledon Casuals and FC Battersea Ironsides in second and third respectively.
+However, despite thrashing reigning champions Wimbledon Casuals 5-1 at Alwyns Lane on 24 March, Dial lost at home and away to Worcester Park in March, before suffering two disappointing home defeats against Richmond & Kew and CB Hounslow & Abbots in April to eventually finish fifth, with Worcester Park piping Wimbledon Casuals to cinch the league title on 14 May.
+Although, Steve Brown's side were still able to gain promotion to step 6 of the National League System after being the only eligible team within the top five of the table.
+Dial also reached the semi-final of the Premier Challenge (League) Cup, losing 1-0 away to Wimbledon Casuals.
+They went one better to reach the final of the Surrey FA Saturday Intermediate (County) Cup, only to lose 3-1 on penalties against Worcester Park on 7 May 2025 at the Meadowbank Stadium after the match finished 3-3 at full-time.